-To build Task repetition involves asking language learners to repeat the same or slightly altered tasks at intervals of, for example, one or two weeks (Bygate and Samuda 2005: 43).
-In task repetition, the first performance of the task is regarded as a preparation for, or a pre-task activity before, further performances (Ellis 2005).
-At first glance, this might seem reminiscent of behaviorist drills which are based on the assumption that that language learning happens through a process of habit formation through repetition.
-(For instance, Paulston and Bruder (1976: 12) identified different types of repetition drills and defined them as ‘plain repetition of the cue’).However, in its new conceptualization, task repetition does not at all refer to ‘verbatim’ repetitions of the cues in the second language classroom; rather it involves the repetition of familiar form and content (Bygate 2006).
+To establish Task repetition requires language learners to be asked to repeat the same or a bit altered tasks at intervals of, for instance, one or two weeks (Bygate and Samuda 2005: 43).
+The first performance of the task in task repetition is considered as a preparation for, or a pre-task activity before, more performances (Ellis 2005).
+This might seem like behaviorist drills which are based on the presumption that language learning occurs through a habit formation process via repetition.
+(For example, Paulston and Bruder (1976: 12) identified veroiust types of repetition drills and defined them as ‘plain repetition of the cue’).
+In its new conceptualization however, task repetition doesn’t at all refer to ‘verbatim’ repetitions of the cues in the second language classroom; instead, it involves content and the repetition of familiar form (Bygate 2006).
 This new conceptualization is in part informed by the view that our attention and processing capacity during communication activities is inherently restricted in some important ways - for instance, L2 learners cannot, focus on both meaning and form simultaneously.
 By repeating the same or similar tasks, therefore, learners might be able upon what they have already done so as to ‘buy time’ not only to do mental work on what they are about to communicate but also to access and (re)formulate words and grammatical structures more efficiently, effectively and accurately.

-The effects of task repetition on L2 oral production have been examined in a number of studies.
-For example, Bygate (1996, 2001) documented the positive effects of task repetition on fluency and accuracy of second language output.
-Gass et al. (1999) found similar patterns regarding the effects of task repetition with L2 learners of Spanish, while Lynch and McLean’s (2000) study revealed that recycling had positive effects on both accuracy and fluency in an English for Specific Purposes context.
-Similarly, Ahmadian and Tavakoli (2011) found that task repetition could be used as a pedagogic tool to direct L2 learners’ effect of task repetition on complexity and fluency of L2 speech and, more recently, Hawkes’ attention towards form.
+A number of studies have investigated task repetition effects on L2 oral production.
+For example, positive effects of task repetition on fluency and accuracy of second language output is reported by Bygate (1996, 2001).
+Similar patterns with respect to effects of task repetition with L2 learners of Spanish was seen by Gass et al. (1999), while Lynch and McLean’s (2000) study demonstrated that recycling had positive effects on both accuracy and fluency in an English for Specific Purposes context.
+Likewise, Ahmadian and Tavakoli (2011) discover that task repetition could be employed as a pedagogic tool to direct L2 learners’ effect of task repetition on complexity and fluency of L2 speech and, more recently, Hawkes’ attention towards form.

 Generally speaking, however, research findings and empirical evidence lend support to the effectiveness of task repetition to improve language performance with some trade-off effects being reported.
 In reviewing task repetition literature there are three important points which need to be brought to attention: (a) design of the study (between-groups vs. repeated-measures designs); (b) the time interval between the two occasions of task performance; and (c) operationalization of ‘task repetition’ (whether the same task has been used or slightly altered tasks and the number of repetitions that they adopt).
 In the present study which is a between-groups design, there is a one-week interval between the two occasions of performing the same task.
 Having in mind the above mentioned points we review some closely relevant studies below.
 This will pave the ground for us to formulate appropriate hypotheses regarding the effects of task repetition.